pyvec/naucse.python.cz/lessons/beginners-en/exceptions/index.md

             print('This is not a number!')
         else:
             if position < 0 or position >= len(field):
-                print('You can not play out of field!') elif field[position] != '-':
+                print('You can not play outside the field!') elif field[position] != '-':
                 print('That position is not free!')
             else: